 Firstly it was truly oceanic – westward across the North Atlantic into the prevailing wind and current, and secondly it was for a single crew – no professional hands, no race ‘heavies’.

-Predictably the yachting establishment was shocked.
+Predictably the yachting establishment was shocked by such an outrageous idea.
 Hasler had difficulty in getting sponsorship and a yacht club to organise the race.
 Eventually he and Francis Chichester approached the Royal Western who agreed to provide the necessary support and created a Singlehanded Transatlantic Race (STAR) committee under the chairmanship of Jack Odling-Smee.

 A third shorthanded race was introduced, in 1981, in response to the overwhelming demand for places in the 1980 OSTAR.
 Making the race twohanded allowed the Club to accept larger boats than were permitted under the restrictions that had been placed on the singlehanded race.